makinacorpus/php-corebus/README.md

 During the whole command processing, the database transaction will be isolated if the backend permits it.
-Commit is all or nothing, including events being emitted during the process.
+Commit is all or nothing, including events being emitted and listener execution during the process.

 ## Transaction and event buffer